Sex Crimes

 Articles Posted in Sex Crimes

 Michigan has established laws that regulate the age at which individuals can legally consent to sexual activities.
 These laws are put in place to protect minors from exploitation and ensure their safety.
-However, understanding Michigan’s age of consent law can be complex and nuanced, as it involves various factors such as age differentials, specific types of sexual activities, and potential legal consequences.
-When faced with legal issues pertaining to Michigan’s age of consent law, seeking the guidance of a knowledgeable Michigan sex crime lawyer can be crucial.
-Whether you are facing accusations, need advice about common sex crime charge defenses,...
+However, understanding Michigan’s age of consent law can be challenging to navigate, as it involves various factors such as age differences, specific types of sexual activities, and potential legal consequences.
+When faced with legal issues pertaining to Michigan’s age of consent law, seeking the guidance of a knowledgeable lawyer can be crucial.
+If you are facing accusations, need advice on common defenses against sex crime charges, or require...

 Recently, a state appellate court issued a written opinion in a Michigan sex assault case discussing the defendant’s challenge to the lower court’s finding that he waived his rights before taking a polygraph test.
 The case highlights the importance of speaking with a Michigan criminal defense attorney before agreeing to speak with detectives or give up any of your rights when you could face serious allegations.
 The Facts of the Case According to the court’s opinion, detectives suspected the defendant of sexually assaulting his daughter.
 During their investigation, detectives asked the defendant if he would take a polygraph test, otherwise...